Skip to main content

 Install Pieces

-Pieces are npm packages, we perform simple check If they don’t exist we use pnpm to install the pieces.
+Pieces are npm packages.
+If they don’t exist, we use bun to install them.

 Execute Flow using Sandbox